effeffe/rootana/manalyzer/README.md

 After all queued flow events are processed, manalyzer will continue with processing the next midas event.

+In the multithreaded mode, the flow event queue works slightly differently: instead of using a special flow event queue, flow events are passed directly to the multithreading system.

-The flow event queue can also be used to finish processing any events remaining buffered or queued at the EndRun() time as described in the next section.
+The flow event queue can also be used to process any events remaining buffered or queued after the last MIDAS event was processed by using the PreEndRun() method as described in the next section.

 ### The PreEndRun method

-Sometimes physics events need to be generated and processed at the end of a run after all midas events have already been processed, after the last Analyze() call, but before the final EndRun() call.
+Sometimes physics events need to be generated and processed at the end of a run after all midas events have already been processed (after the last call to Analyze()), but it is too late to do this in the final EndRun() call.

-This happens when MIDAS midas events contain a continuous stream of data and the stream unpacker has to maintain a buffer of incomplete data between Analyze() calls.
+This happens when MIDAS events contain a continuous stream of data and the stream unpacker has to maintain a buffer of incomplete data between Analyze() calls.

 This also happens when the analyzer contains an event builder component which may contain a buffer for incomplete or pending physics events.

-To ensure that all of this buffered data is analyzed and no unprocessed data is left behind, use the method PreEndRun().
+To ensure that all of this buffered data is analyzed and no unprocessed data is left behind, use the PreEndRun() method.

+The PreEndRun() method is called after all MIDAS events have been processed but before the final EndRun().

+It gives the data unpacker or the event builder module an opportunity to unpack the remaining physics events into flow events and queue them for analysis by calling runinfo->AddToFlowQueue().

-It is called before the final EndRun() and it gives the analysis module an opportunuty to generate any number of flow events (via push_back() into an std::deque).
-After calling PreEndRun() for all modules, the accumulated flow events are processed by calling AnalyzeFlowEvent() similar to processing normal flow events.
+After calling the PreEndRun() method for all modules, the accumulated flow events are processed by calling the AnalyzeFlowEvent() method of each module, as described in the section about the flow event queue.

 ### Event analysis flags